E-commerce flow from scratch: Electra Fine Jewels

 User Testing Results - Intuitive Navigation

-My first ideation session for the intuitive navigation started with four main tabs: Jewelry, Shop By Cut, Custom, EDU.
+My first ideation session for the intuitive navigation started with four main tabs: Jewelry, Shop By Cut, Custom, EDU (education).
 Within each main tab, there would be subtabs.

 The jewelry tab was the primary one for users to hover if they were to browse, so it naturally had a lot more subtabs, making it very “hover-heavy” in that one section, making the entire navigation experience feel unbalanced.